olezim/writeups/tryhackme/startup/readme.md

 /etc/print.sh
 $
 ```
-Sadly, we cannot modify its content, because the file belongs to root and lennie has not enough permission to write to it.
+Sadly, we cannot modify its content because the file belongs to root and lennie has not enough permission to write to it.
 It does execute another script though.
 ```
 $ cat /etc/print.sh
 #!/bin/bash